 Though it’s not common, it is possible to die from alcohol withdrawal.
 It tends to be more likely for someone who has been a heavy drinker for many years and suffers severe withdrawal symptoms.
 Abruptly taking alcohol away from the body can lead to heart arrhythmias and kidney and liver dysfunction.
 Even more concerning, however, is the seizures that can accompany alcohol withdrawal.

 It’s also possible to suffer other complications from the seizures, such as choking on food or falling and hitting your head.
 Not everyone who withdrawals from alcohol will experience delirium tremens.
-If you or a loved one makes it through the first 72 hours without a seizure, your chances for having one are less likely.
+If you or a loved one makes it through the first 72 hours without a seizure, your chances of having one are less likely.

 With the potential risk of death when going through alcohol withdrawal, it’s highly recommended that you or your loved one seek help from an addiction treatment center like The River Source.
 Let’s find out more about the options that are available to you in the next section.